MoonDoDev/WebApiEFCoreSqlServer/README.md

 - [x]  **Async/Await**: The project uses async/await to improve the performance of the application and to avoid blocking the main thread.
 - [x]  **Global Exception Handling**: The project uses global exception handling to handle exceptions that occur in the application and to return appropriate HTTP responses.
 - [x]  **FastLogger**: The project implements a simple logger using the FastLogger library to log messages to the console.
 This allows for better debugging and monitoring of the application.
+- [x]  **Memory Cache**: The project uses memory cache to cache the results of the queries.
+This helps to improve the performance of the application by reducing the number of database calls.
+- [x]  **Api Versioning**: The project uses API versioning to allow for multiple versions of the API to coexist.
+This helps to ensure that the API is backward compatible and allows for future changes without breaking existing clients.

 ## Dependencies